Baqend/guide/src/index.md

  <div class="tip"><strong>Tip:</strong> A good way to manage a Baqend-based project is to manage the files and collaboration via [git](https://git-scm.com/) and using the CLI to deploy files and code to Baqend.</div>

 The Baqend CLI is automatically shipped with our SDK.
-You can use the baqend CLI directly in any [npm script](https://docs.npmjs.com/misc/scripts).
+You can use the Baqend CLI directly in any [npm script](https://docs.npmjs.com/misc/scripts).
-Therefore add a baqend script entry to the scripts section in your projects **package.json**
+Therefore add a Baqend script entry to the scripts section in your projects **package.json**

 ```js
   "scripts": {